 If you’ve never tasted creamy, homemade mayonnaise, then I’m about to ruin store-bought mayo for you forever!
 You can use this version in a variety of recipes that I’ll be posting later – including a Homemade Buttermilk Ranch Dressing that you won’t want to pass up!

 The good news is that this is not only way healthier than the canola/soy/sugar/preservatives versions you’ll find in the grocery store (even in the health food aisle), it also tastes 100% better.
-As in, I could eat this with a spoon – or as a dip with veggies.
+As in, I could eat this with a spoon!
+I literally can’t keep it in the fridge for more than 24 hours because my husband and teens devour it as a dip with veggies or paleo crackers.
+And I double the recipe, y’all!
 Seriously.
 Try it!

 2 egg yolks*

-1 drop Young Living dill or rosemary essential oil (if you want this to taste more like “regular” mayonnaise, leave out the herb oils and garlic)**
+1 drop Young Living drop dill or rosemary essential oil**

 1-2 drops Young Living lemon essential oil